Car Insurance and Vehicle Registration: Requirements by State

 Pincher's Pro Tip

 Always carry your insurance card — digital or physical — even in states with electronic verification.
 System outages and data delays can still occur, and having your proof of insurance on hand can prevent unnecessary headaches during traffic stops or DMV visits.
-Digital proof is now accepted in 49 states plus D.C.
+Digital proof is now accepted in all 50 states plus D.C.

 Compare Car Insurance Rates in Ohio